-‡Women with CD4 count <200 cells/mm3 or with AIDS defining illness.
+&lt;sup>‡Women with CD4 count <200 cells/mm or with AIDS-defining illness.

-§Study not powered for between group comparisons of transmission rates
+Study not powered for between-group comparisons of transmission rates.

-ART was offered to women with CD4 counts <200 cells/mm3 or AIDS defining illness at any point in study participation.
+ART was offered to women with CD4 counts <200 cells/mm3 or AIDS-defining illness at any point in study participation.
 If women started ART before delivery, they did not receive peripartum nevirapine or placebo.

-¶Infants confirmed HIV infected were also given ART.
+Infants confirmed to be HIV-infected were also given ART.